Sampling in Software Engineering Research: A Critical Review and Guidelines: Recommendations

 \subsection{Guidelines for researchers}

-To improve the conduct and reporting of sampling for any empirical study, we recommend: \begin{enumerate} \item \textbf{Clarify your philosophical position.} A treatise on twenty-first century epistemology is not necessary, but one sentence on the study's perspective---positivism, falsificationism, interpretivism, constructivism, critical realism, etc.---would help.
-If the reader (or reviewer) has to guess, they might guess wrong, and apply inappropriate criteria. \item \textbf{Explain the purpose of sampling.} Clearly state whether you are aiming for a representative sample, or have a different goal (e.g. finding interesting examples). \item \textbf{Explain how your sample was selected.} For qualitative studies, the reader should be able to \textit{recover} your reasoning about what to study \citep{Checkland:1998ii}.
-For quantitative studies, the reader should be able to replicate your sampling approach.
-The size of the sample should be evident. \item \textbf{Make sure your sampling strategy matches your goal, epistemology, and type of study.} For example, a positivist questionnaire might use respondent-driven sampling; a pilot laboratory experiment might use a convenience sample, and an interpretivist case study might employ purposive sampling. \item \textbf{Avoid defensiveness.} Very few software engineering studies have a strong claim to representative sampling.
+To improve the conduct and reporting of sampling for any empirical study, we recommend: \begin{enumerate} \item \textbf{Clarify your philosophical position.} A treatise on 21\textsuperscript{st} century epistemology is not necessary, but one sentence on the study's perspective---positivism, falsificationism, interpretivism, constructivism, critical realism, etc.---will help.
+Otherwise the reader (or reviewer) may apply inappropriate criteria. \item \textbf{Explain the purpose of sampling.} Clearly state whether you are aiming for a representative sample, or have a different goal (e.g. theoretical saturation). \item \textbf{Explain how your sample was selected.} For qualitative studies, the reader should be able to \textit{recover} your reasoning about what to study \citep{Checkland:1998ii}.
+For quantitative studies, the reader should be able to replicate your sampling approach and the size of the sample should be evident. \item \textbf{Make sure your sampling strategy matches your goal, epistemology, and type of study.} For example, a positivist questionnaire might use respondent-driven sampling; a pilot laboratory experiment might use convenience sampling, and an interpretivist case study might employ purposive sampling. \item \textbf{Avoid defensiveness.} Very few software engineering studies have a strong claim to representative sampling.
 Overselling the representativeness of your sample is unnecessary and unscientific.
-For example: \begin{itemize} \item Do not misrepresent ad hoc sampling as random. \item Do not pretend small samples are automatically representative because they are random or because they were purposefully selected. \item Do not ignore the potential differences between sampling frames and populations. \item Do not pretend a sample is representative because it is ``real'' (e.g. professionals instead of students, real projects instead of toy examples). \item Do not admit to sampling bias in your limitations section only to pretend the results are near-universal in your conclusion. \end{itemize} \end{enumerate}
+For example: \begin{itemize} \item Do not misrepresent ad hoc sampling as random. \item Do not pretend small samples are automatically representative because they are random or because they were purposefully selected. \item Do not pretend random sample are representative when selected from potentially or obviously biased sampling frames \item Do not pretend a sample is representative because it is ``real'' (e.g. professionals instead of students, commercial projects instead of toy examples). \item Do not admit to sampling bias in your limitations section only to pretend the results are near-universal in your conclusion. \end{itemize} \end{enumerate}